Seize the Day

 Premium

-People like Tommy desire to align their aspirations with what society deems valuable.
-However, Bellow's statement also carries a note of irony and critique.
-Individuals too entangled in pursuing societal success may lose touch with their genuine selves.
-Tommy's determined pursuit of financial success and societal approval ultimately leads to his emotional and financial downfall.
+as the social life and the society mechanism highlights the idea that individuals often shape themselves to fit into the larger societal framework In this context interest refers to the need for societal acceptance validation and success People like Tommy desire to align their aspirations with what society deems valuable However Bellow's statement also carries a note of irony and critique Individuals too entangled in pursuing societal success may lose touch with their genuine selves Tommy's determined pursuit of financial success and societal approval ultimately leads to his emotional and financial downfall

 Continue Reading